Anmol1377/eazy/README.md

 # eazy
-eazy new dev from admin
+eazy new dev from admin.